danny-baker/deploy-beast-datascience-vm/README.md

 - Bicep templates deploy just like ARM .json templates (you just need to install Bicep first)
 - username and password should be wrapped in quotations '' or special characters don't detect properly
 - password needs to be decent (1 capital, 1 number, 1 special char)
 - OPTIONAL SSH key.
-If you also plan to connect directly to your VM via ssh you can add an optional 3rd parameter to the deploy command `adminPublicKey='YOUR FULL PUBLIC KEY'`
+If you also plan to connect directly to your VM via ssh you can use the secondary template which is setup to accept the key as a 3rd parameter.
 - For JHub and other services exposed to the internet, the vm creates a self-signed certificates for HTTPS (TLS/SSL).
 When you try to connect, modern browsers will still throw a tanty.
 Just click through the security warnings and you can connect ok, and be confident that you are accessing the services over an encrypted protocol.